Getting started with .NET Core

 Create a .NET Core project

-Step 1: Open Visual Studio, go to File > New > Project… and you can now see Create a new project dialog.
-Here, select Windows Forms App (.NET Core) template and click Next.
+Step 1: Open Visual Studio 2019 and click Create a new project.
+Here, select WPF App (.NET Core) template and click Next.

-Step 2: You will now see Configure your new project dialog.
-Here, fill in the necessary details and click Create.
+Step 2: Now, you can see Configure your new project dialog.
+Here, fill the necessary details and click Create.

-Step 3: Finally, Windows Forms (.NET Core) sample project is created.
+Step 3: Finally, WPF (.NET Core) sample project was created.

-Step 5: Now, you can add your controls.
-To do so, follow the immediate section Adding controls in Windows Forms (.NET Core) application for more details.
+Step 4: Now, you can add your controls.
+To do so, follow the immediate section Adding controls in WPF application for more details.

 Through assembly deployment